olson-sean-k/gaudium/README.md

 abstraction for an entire display and only one window can be created per process.

-## Supported Platforms
+## Platforms and Crates

 At this time, Gaudium is very experimental and incomplete.
-Development is done exlcusively against the [Windows SDK](https://crates.io/crates/winapi), but Gaudium abstracts this code and additional platforms may be supported in the future.
+Development is done exlcusively against the [Windows SDK](https://crates.io/crates/winapi), but Gaudium abstracts this code and additional platform support is planned.
 Anything in the `0.0.*` series is very unstable!
+Platform support is summarized in the following table:

 | Platform    | Operating Systems | Status      |
 |-------------|-------------------|-------------|